anbox-cloud/discourse-docs/ref/sdks.md

 ### Authentication setup

 Clients must authenticate to AMS before communicating with it.
-For more information, see [Control AMS remotely](https://discourse.ubuntu.com/t/managing-ams-access/17774) and the [AMS SDK documentation](https://github.com/anbox-cloud/ams-sdk) on GitHub.
+For more information, see [How to control AMS remotely](https://discourse.ubuntu.com/t/managing-ams-access/17774) and the [AMS SDK documentation](https://github.com/anbox-cloud/ams-sdk) on GitHub.

 <a name="streaming-sdk"></a>
 ## Anbox Streaming SDK